Assaranca Waterfal, Ardara, Co Donegal

 Admission feeFree of charge

-Facilities – There are no built‑in amenities such as toilets or cafés.
-A small grassy area near the pool provides a pleasant spot for a picnic or a brief rest.
-Visitors are encouraged to follow the “leave no trace” principle: take only photographs, leave only footprints.
+Facilities – No toilets, café or souvenir stalls on site.
+A small grassy area near the pool is ideal for a picnic.
+Visitors are encouraged to follow the “leave no trace” principle.

 Safety notes – The pool’s water is cold year‑round, and the rocks can be slippery when wet.
 Caution is advised when approaching the edge, especially after heavy rain when the flow is strongest.